 On Thurs.
 7 April 2016, my wife Elaine Du and I noted 30 species at Century Park.
 For the first time in my life, I heard White’s Thrush sing.
 Many of the wintering species were still very much present, among them 40 Pale Thrush.
 Bird Island, the sanctuary within a sanctuary in the middle of the park, once again proved its worth, yielding 1 of our 2 Great Spotted Woodpecker as well as all our 18 Oriental Turtle Dove plus Chinese Pond Heron and Grey Heron.
 One of our Red-flanked Bluetail was a beautiful blue adult male, and we found migrating Stejneger’s Stonechat.
 Dusky Thrush, 63 of which we found on our last visit on 15 March, have left the park, and we found no Grey-backed Thrush.

 On an overcast, quiet weekday that according to the guards at Gate 7 saw the 140-hectare park attract only 2500 visitors, Elaine and I soaked in the peaceful atmosphere.
-The recent rains brought forth an earthy odor from the forest floor, some of the wildflowers were fragrant, and in one of the scrubby areas the herbs we trod on gave off spicy scents.
+The recent rains brought forth an earthy odor from the forest floor, some of the wildflowers were fragrant, and the herbs we trod on gave off spicy scents.

 The ticket-takers at Gate 7 told us some interesting facts.
 Last Monday was Qingming, an important national holiday, and with the fine weather that day, Century received 50,000 visitors.
 On a typical Saturday or Sunday, they told us, 30,000 to 40,000 visitors pack the Pudong park.